Conveners

 Houston Immigration Legal Services Collaborative (HILSC)

 HILSC creates Working Groups that bring together legal and social service providers, grassroots organizations, and funders within the Houston metropolitan area to focus on issues impacting immigrant communities.
 These include Access to Services, Asylum, Crime Victims, Detention, and Community Outreach/Know Your Rights.
 The Working Groups function as think-tanks and facilitate trust-building and collaboration among their stakeholders.
 The Working Group members develop and often launch projects that holistically respond to community needs.
+They disrupt traditional service providers that are modeled on an attorney-client relationship focused on the individual and specific legal claims, rather than on supporting broader communities to build knowledge and to better promote their varied interests.
 For example, the Pro Se Asylum Assistance Project seeks to improve access to legal services for asylum-seeking Central American families in removal proceedings.
 Deportation Defense Houston brings together a cohort of four partner organizations to provide detained representation, and the Immigrant Rights Hotline serves as a gateway to essential information and referral services.

-HILSC convenes a Grants Committee, a participatory grantmaking initiative for members to draft a call for proposals on specific gaps in services, evaluate grant applications, and select organizations to receive the grants.
+Funding is another obstacle that might restrict the types of communities and issues traditional providers can serve.
+But convenings are spaces to make human connections and develop transformative collaborations.
+HILSC convenes a Grants Committee, a participatory grant-making initiative for members to draft a call for proposals on specific gaps in services, evaluate grant applications, and select organizations to receive the grants.
 With its most recent grantees, HILSC plans to organize a collaborative evaluation process to create community learning and sharing of best practices.

 HILSC works with public and non-profit social service providers about how to break down barriers for immigrants without legal status.
 After Hurricane Harvey, for example, HILSC began working with more than 40 agencies to develop its Humanitarian Action Plan, a disaster preparedness plan that focused on equitable recovery for immigrants, regardless of legal status.